aasmal97/Window-Actions/README.md

 ### Initiating Window Action Commands

-Similar to our [workaround](#alternative-workaround), this app uses `nircmd` in the background, to initiate most window actions.
-We can initiate these commands using a plugin built with `Node.js`, and re-packaging the nircmd.exe with the app.
+ This app uses the [Win32 API](https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) to initiate most window actions.
+We use python's [pywin32 library](https://pypi.org/project/pywin32/) to wrap around this API, and expose their actions to us.

 ### Initiating Monitor/Virtual Desktop Commands

-However, to initiate virtual desktop and monitor actions, like moving a window to another virtual desktop or monitor, we send commands to `pluginActions.exe`.
-This execuatable is actually written in python as a cli tool, that handles all commands that are related to, or require the use of virtual desktops or monitors.
-The source code is located [here](./Sources/com.arkyasmal.windowActions.sdPlugin/app/windowsScripts/pluginActions.py).
+To initiate virtual desktop and monitor actions, like moving a window to another virtual desktop or monitor, we send commands to a specific version of `VirtualDesktopAccessor.dll`.
+The multiple dll versions are [stored here](./Sources/com.arkyasmal.windowActions.sdPlugin/app/dll).

+Documentation for these files can be [found here](https://github.com/Ciantic/VirtualDesktopAccessor)

+Ultimately, This allows us to interact with the Windows 10 and 11 unoffical Virtual Desktop API.
+We then package these dll files with the app.
 ### Integrating a Node App

-We integrate our Node app with the [Elgato Stream Deck Architecture](https://developer.elgato.com/documentation/stream-deck/sdk/plugin-architecture/) by converting the Node app into a `.exe` file, using [`nexe`](https://github.com/nexe/nexe).
+We integrate our Node app with the [Elgato Stream Deck Architecture](https://developer.elgato.com/documentation/stream-deck/sdk/plugin-architecture/) by compiling our python app into an `.exe` file, using [pyinstaller](https://pyinstaller.org/en/stable/).
 This `.exe` file becomes the entry point/Code path that our `manifest.json` points to for the plugin.

 ### Configuring the Property Inspector